Nemo64/dbal-rds-data/README.md

 ## Why wouldn't you use it?

-- This implementation isn't well tested.
+- This implementation isn't battle tested.
 Be prepared for problems.
+Have a look into the [Implementation Details](#implementation-details) section and see if you are comfortable with them.
 - The [rds-data] api has size restrictions in the [ExecuteStatement] call which might become a problem when your application grows.
   I have ideas how to work around that but there is nothing implemented yet.